Serengeti National Park: Wildlife

 African bush elephant herds recovered from a population low in the 1980s caused by poaching, and numbered over 5,000 individuals by 2014.
 The African buffalo population declined between 1976 and 1996 due to poaching, but increased to 28,524 individuals by 2008.
-The black rhinoceros population was reduced to about 10 individuals in the 1980s due to poaching, and less than 70 individuals survive in the park today.
+The Eastern black rhinoceros population was reduced to about 10 individuals in the 1980s due to poaching, and fewer than 70 individuals survive in the park today.
 Rhinos mostly browse on grasses, woody Indigofera, Acacia and Crotalaria forbs and shrubs.
+An estimated 3,520 Masai giraffes lived in the park in 2010, down from 10,750 in 1977.
+The giraffe population stabilized in the center of the protected area since 2010, but continued to decline in edge areas.

-Other mammal carnivores include the Cheetah, about 3,500 spotted hyena, Black-backed jackal, African golden wolf, honey badger, striped hyena, caracal, serval, banded mongoose, and two species of otters.
-The African wild dog was reintroduced to the area in 2012 after disappearing in 1991.
-Other mammals include hippopotamus, common warthog, aardvark, aardwolf, African wildcat, African civet, common genet, zorilla, african striped weasel, bat-eared fox, ground pangolin, crested porcupine, three species of hyraxes and cape hare.
-Primates such as yellow and olive baboons, patas monkeys, and vervet monkey, mantled guereza are also seen in the gallery forests of the Grumeti River.
+Other mammal carnivores include the cheetah, about 3,500 spotted hyena, black-backed jackal, East African golden wolf, honey badger, striped hyena, caracal, serval, banded mongoose, and two species of otters.
+The African wild dog was returned to the area in 2012 after disappearing in 1991.
+Other mammals include hippopotamus, common warthog, aardvark, aardwolf, African wildcat, African civet, common genet, zorilla, African striped weasel, bat-eared fox, ground pangolin, crested porcupine, three species of hyraxes and Cape hare.
+Primates such as yellow and olive baboons, vervet monkey, and mantled guereza are also seen in the gallery forests of the Grumeti River.

 Reptiles include Nile crocodile, leopard tortoise, serrated hinged terrapin, rainbow agama, Nile monitor, Jackson's chameleon, African python, black mamba, black-necked spitting cobra, and puff adder.